Employment Lawyer Santa Rosa

 Q: What types of discrimination are prohibited in California?

-Under California and federal laws, employers are prohibited from discriminating against employees based upon age, disability, family responsibilities, genetic status, marital status, national origin, political opinion, pregnancy, race, religion, sex, sexual orientation, or membership in certain other “protected classes.”
+Under both California and federal laws, employers cannot discriminate against employees based on factors such as age, disability, family responsibilities, genetic information, marital status, national origin, political beliefs, pregnancy, race, religion, sex, sexual orientation, or membership in other protected categories.

 Q: What are some examples of unlawful discriminatory practices?